Adonijah Bidwell: Early life

 Adonijah Bidwell was born in Hartford, Connecticut, in 1716.
 His father was Thomas Bidwell, a wealthy merchant and store owner involved in the triangular trade.
 His mother was Prudence Scott, the daughter of Edward Scott of New Haven.
 The year of Bidwell's birth in 1716, Thomas Bidwell was lost at sea.
 Adonijah had a comfortable childhood.
 As a young adult, Adonijah Bidwell attended Yale College and graduated in 1740.
 He was intermittently a teacher, a chaplain for the British and colonial expeditions to Canada and, finally, a full-time minister for Township No. 1 in Monterey, Massachusetts.
 He was said to be ordained in 1744.

 Career beginnings

 In 1745 he was the chaplain on the William Pepperrell expedition to Louisbourg during King George's War and served on the ship, Defense in 1747.
 He chaplained other expeditions and ships between 1744 and 1747, and in 1748, accepted an offer to become the first minister of Township No. 1.
-He also taught at schools during this time; in 1746 at Wintonbury, in 1747 in Simsbury, and in 1747-1748 in West Hartford.
-He also preached, from 1747-1750 in West Simsbury (now Canton, Connecticut) and in 1749 in Kinderhook, New York.
+He also taught at schools during this time; in 1746 at Wintonbury, in 1747 in Simsbury, and in 1747–1748 in West Hartford.
+He also preached, from 1747 to 1750 in West Simsbury (now Canton, Connecticut) and in 1749 in Kinderhook, New York.